DawidCiechowski/MandelbrotSet/ReadMe.md

 <a name="how"></a>
 ## How to use

-- Downloading Processing onto your system.
+- Download Processing onto your system.
 - Fork this repository into the directory on your system.
 - Open the project within Processing and run.